valeros/PlatformIoEsptoolActionsFail/README.md

-# PlatformIO `esptool` fail on `merge_bin` operation in Github Actions
+# PlatformIO `tool-esptoolpy` fails in Github Actions

-This repo demonstrates an issue with the invocation of `merge_bin` command using `platformio/tool-esptoolpy` as a pio tool when running in Github Actions runner.
+This repo demonstrates an issue with the invocation of `esptool` using `platformio/tool-esptoolpy` as a pio tool when running in Github Actions runner.
 A `UserSideException: [Errno 13] Permission denied: 'esptool'` is produced.
 The error appears on both Windows and Ubuntu.

 Extract of the logs from the failed Github Actions run on Ubuntu (check the [Actions tab](/actions) for the full logs):

-> `Run pio pkg exec --package "platformio/tool-esptoolpy" -- esptool --chip esp32 merge_bin --output output.bin 0x1000 test1.bin 0x2000 test2.bin`
+> `Run pio pkg exec --package "platformio/tool-esptoolpy" -- esptool version`
 >
 > `Tool Manager: Installing platformio/tool-esptoolpy`
 >